Nilavilakku: History

-The Nilavilakku is integral to several rituals and ceremonies in Hindu families in Kerala.
-As the sun sets, young girls of the family bring the lighted lamps to the verandah of the house, continued with evening prayers.
-In the evening the ritual is repeated alongside evening prayers.
-In Hindu temples, various types of Nilavilakku like 'Kutthuvilakku', 'Thookkuvilakku' etc are used and are very much related to the traditional beliefs and activities in Kerala.
+Vilakku lamps are used for various ceremonies, at home shrines, temples, weddings, and other festive occasions.
+A pair of lamps are typically placed at home shrines next to the deity for daily rituals.
+In Kerala, nilavilakku is integral to several rituals and ceremonies in Hindu families.
+As the sun sets, young girls of the family bring the lighted lamps to the verandah of the house, continue with evening prayers.
+In the evening, the ritual is repeated alongside evening prayers.
+In Hindu temples, various types of Nilavilakku like 'Kutthuvilakku', 'Thookkuvilakku' etc. are used and are very much related to the traditional beliefs and activities in Kerala.

 Lighting the Nilavilakku on any occasion is believed to be auspicious.
 Nilavilakku plays an important role in the presentation of various art forms.
 The art forms are performed after lighting the lamp.
 In Kerala, many functions are inaugurated by lighting Nilavilakku.
+A special type of Nilavilakku, called Aal Vilakku is used in Temples of South India, especially in Kerala.

 Nilavilakku is usually made of bronze or brass.
 Usually cotton wicks doused in oil or ghee are used for lighting the lamp.
 There are three ways of lighting the lamp.
-In one, only one wick is lit and is directed towards the deity or sacred space and in another there are two lit wicks in two directions.
+In one, only one wick is lit and is directed towards the deity or sacred space and in another, there are two lit wicks in two directions.
 The third alternative is with five wicks in five directions.

-Adoption by other religions

-Christianity

-With the reach of Christianity in Kerala, Saint Thomas Christians (or Syrian Christians) also started keeping Nilavilakku in their churches and homes.
+In Kerala, Saint Thomas Christians also started keeping Nilavilakku in their churches and homes.
 Traditionally, the nilavilakku is lighted and kept at the main front entrance of a home.
 Syrian Christian art forms like Margamkali and Parichamuttukali are performed around nilavilakku.
-A special type of Nilavilakku, called Aal Vilakku is used in Temples of South India, especially in Kerala.